Last updated on January 30, 2024

 The History of Exploit

-The mechanic only appears on 21 cards in Magic’s history.
+The mechanic only appears on a couple dozen cards in Magic’s history.
 Exploits cards are all blue, black, or Dimir ().
-Interestingly, there are also no mythic rare cards with exploit.
-There are four rares, six uncommons, and eleven commons.

-Exploit is a newer mechanic without much history.
-But with the return of exploit in Crimson Vow, I expect that we’ll see it again another time in the future.
+Exploit is one of those kicker-variants, and similar to bargain.
+I expect that we’ll see it again another time in the future.
 The mechanic’s power level directly correlates to the second trigger’s text.
 It also gives the format a sacrifice payoff subtheme without overtly pushing power level since exploit cards have limited ability to be over tuned.

 Really only Sidisi, Undead Vizier saw play during the Tarkir block’s time in Standard thanks to this lack of high power level.
 Even then, the Whip of Erebos decks played one copy as a Demonic Tutor with buyback.